Josip Broz Tito: Non-Alignment

 Thousands of Yugoslav military advisors travelled to Guinea after its decolonisation and as the French government tried to destabilise the country.
-Tito also covertly helped left-wing liberation movements to destabilise the Portuguese colonial empire.
+Tito covertly helped left-wing liberation movements to destabilise the Portuguese Empire.
 He saw the murder of Patrice Lumumba in 1961 as the "greatest crime in contemporary history".
-The country's military academies hosted left-wing activists from SWAPO (Namibia) and the Pan Africanist Congress of Azania (South Africa) as part of Tito's efforts to undermine apartheid in South Africa.
-In 1980, the intelligence services of South Africa and Argentina plotted to return the 'favour' by covertly bringing 1,500 anti-urban communist guerrillas to Yugoslavia.
+The country's military academies hosted left-wing activists from SWAPO (Namibia) and the Pan Africanist Congress of Azania (South Africa) as part of Tito's efforts to undermine apartheid.
+In 1980, the intelligence services of South Africa and Argentina plotted to return the 'favour', by covertly bringing 1,500 anti-urban communist guerrillas to Yugoslavia.
 The operation was aimed at overthrowing Tito and was planned during the 1980 Summer Olympics in Moscow so that the Soviets would be too busy to react.
-The operation was finally abandoned due to Tito's death.
+The operation was abandoned due to Tito's death.